 1. Schedule an Inspection

 Before making an offer on a property it is necessary to check the condition of the property and take into consideration any possible repairs or serious pest and termite problems.
-Before it’s too late to negotiate the price and you are left with any hefty fees after you move in we recommend to include a conditional building and pest inspection before settlement and the River City Conveyancing team will help you know your options should you have any problems that arise from the results.
+Before it’s too late to negotiate the price (or you are left with any hefty fees after moving in) we strongly recommend to include a conditional building and pest inspection before settlement.
+The River City Conveyancing team will help you know your options should you have any problems that arise from the results.

 2. Prepare your Finance ASAP